 The carports for sale at Alan’s Factory Outlet are made of steel or aluminum.
 Some carports are made of fabric, vinyl, or other materials, but we find that most people prefer the reliability of sturdy steel and aluminum carports that will stand up to the elements over time.

 Another benefit of owning one of our metal car shelters is easy access.
 Our metal carport kits are an ideal alternative if you don’t want the hassle of locking and unlocking your storage space.
-There’s no garage door to open and shut or door keys to keep track of with one of our steel or aluminum carports.
+A carport with storage can serve the same function as a garage, but there’s no garage door to open and shut or door keys to keep track of with one of our steel or aluminum carports.
 The open, airy environment of our carports makes them a favorite with many of our customers.